lottev1991/LotteV-Voicebank-Update-Repo/README.md

-# Hoshino Hanami Update Repo
+# Lotte V Voicebank Update Repo

 This repo is for updates, beta releases, etc. These files are released under a multi-license model.